 It is standard journalism practice to be guided by candidate viability standards for inclusion in debates.
 This allows for robust discussion of a wide variety of issues by the candidates who are most engaged with the electorate.
 For example, the Utah Debate Commission sets a threshold of “10%, minus the margin of error” in a poll it commissions.
 This year’s Salt Lake mayoral race has not been the subject of public polling.
 In the absence of such, it is common practice for debates across the country to use the number of donors as the metric by which these thresholds are set.

-The Salt Lake Tribune, KUER and PBS Utah set the threshold for this debate at 5%* of the total number of 2023 contributions for all candidates in the race.
-Based on the July campaign finance reports submitted to Salt Lake City, only two candidates met that threshold.
+KUER, PBS Utah and Weber State's Walker Institute of Politics and Public Service have set the threshold for this debate at 5% of the total number of 2023 contributions for all candidates in the race.
 Other benchmarks include an active volunteer corps, regular attendance at public campaign events and a policy platform readily accessible to the electorate.